Senate Credits Ear Tag Requests Start Rolling In | ExBulletin

 Senate Credits Ear Tag Requests Start Rolling In

+Republicans in the Senate have been divided on the topic of earmarking ever since it became clear that Democrats in both houses planned to reinstate the practice this year after a 10-year absence following several wage scandals in the mid-2000s and the appearance of wasteful expenditure .

+Of the 15 Republicans who have filed so far, nine are members of the Appropriations Committee, headed by senior Alabama member Richard C. Shelby, who will retire after this Congress.

-Six Republicans on the spending panel havent yet asked for local projects, including Kentuckys Mitch McConnell, Senate minority leader and one-time prolific earmarker, and Florida’s Marco Rubio, who is facing a potentially tough swing – the struggle of state re-election next year.
+Six Republicans on the spending panel haven’t asked for local projects yet, including Kentucky’s Mitch McConnell, Senate minority leader and one-time prolific earmarker, and Florida’s Marco Rubio, who faces a potentially difficult swing-fight next year. of the state re-election.

-One notable Republican being asked for ear tags is South Dakota’s John Thune, the No. 2 GOP senator and McConnell’s highest-ranking voter.
-Thunes’s only request at this time is $21.9 million for a Bureau of Reclamation project in Tea, SD, to build additional water pipes and expand communities in his home state and in neighboring Iowa and Minnesota.
+One notable Republican being asked for ear tags is South Dakota’s John Thune, the No. 2 GOP senator and McConnell’s highest voter.
+Thunes’ only request at this time is $21.9 million for a Bureau of Reclamation project in Tea, South Dakota, to build additional water pipes and expand communities in his home state and in neighboring Iowa and Minnesota.

 One Democrat on the Appropriations panel that party leaders should pay particular attention to is Joe Manchin III of West Virginia, whose independent streak in the room 50-50 means much of President Joe Bidens’ agenda depends on him.

-Manchin has so far made requests for both agricultural and energy water bills; the largest is nearly $12.9 million for stormwater system improvements in the city of Rainelle, W.Va.
+Manchin has so far made requests for both the Agriculture and Energy-Water bills; the largest is nearly $12.9 million for stormwater system improvements in the city of Rainelle, West Virginia.

+Other sizable Manchin requests include $7 million for a community development center at the Eastern West Virginia Community and Technical College, and $4 million for an activity center in Baker, West Virginia, including a swimming pool, racquetball courts, indoor basketball court, tennis court, public library, fitness center , table tennis with an attached shell building with indoor walking/jogging track.

 Sources